alirezaAslani-eng/avatsanat/README.md

-## A Company Profile built with HTML and TailwindCSS
+## A Company Profile built with HTML, TailwindCSS and JS

 A profile of products and projects for the company [Avatsanatkian](https://www.instagram.com/Avatsanatkian)